BrightspaceUI/offscreen/README.md

 <d2l-offscreen>This message will only be visible to assistive technology, such as a screen reader.</d2l-offscreen>
 ```

-## Polymer Mixin
+### Polymer Mixin

 Alternatively, you can apply the offscreen styles to an existing element using the mixin.

 You'll still include the web component polyfill, but instead of importing `d2l-offscreen.html`, import `d2l-offscreen-shared-styles.html`.
-Include it on your style block and apply the `--d2l-offscreen` mixin to any CSS selector:
+Include `d2l-offscreen-shared-styles` on your style block and apply the `--d2l-offscreen` mixin to any CSS selector:

 ```html
 <link rel="import" href="../d2l-offscreen/d2l-offscreen-shared-styles.html">